 Privacy and Confidentiality.
 As your attorneys, the firm owes you a duty to keep all private information confidential from other parties.
-The “attorney-client privilege” prevents Jones, Kuriloff & Sargent (also referred to as JKS) or any employee or agent of the firm from disclosing any information about you to anyone without permission – even other members of your family.
+The “attorney-client privilege” prevents Jones, Kuriloff & Sargent, LLC (also referred to as JKS) or any employee or agent of the firm from disclosing any information about you to anyone without permission – even other members of your family.
 (Please note that this can be waived if desired.)

 Retention and Destruction of Files.
 At the conclusion of this engagement we will return all original documents to you, unless we agree to hold them in safekeeping at your request.
 Our firm will keep copies of the documents for at least eight years, and possibly longer.
 Our current practice is to maintain scanned copies of all documents and other significant components of the file in Adobe PDF format.
 We often have printed copies as well; however, we may, as permitted by Maine law, discard the paper copies at any time, so long as we maintain the scanned copies for eight years from the conclusion of the engagement.